Coinvention/upchain-hackathon-starterpack/docs/overview.md

 ## Testrpc

 A simulated Blockchain, written in node.js.
 This is **VERY** handy for testing, since there is no waiting for transactions to be mined and you have a lot of parameters (including an account full of ETH)

+## Testnet

+We are using the Go Ethereum Toolchain - GETH here.
+This provides us with access to the so called testnet, a copy of the main blockchain purposed for testing.

+## DAPP

+This is a typical web application.
+It needs access to a [Geth testnet](./docs/architecture-testrpc.md) or [Testrpc](./docs/architecture-testrpc.md) JSON RPC 2.0 blockchain API Server.